Artoria2e5/text-plistlib/README.md

 ```

 ### `.strings` files
-`.strings` files are similar to OpenStep plists, except that the outermost dictionary can be skipped, and by convention there is only one level of key-value nesting.
+`.strings` files are similar to OpenStep plist dictionaries, except that the braces are ignored.
+By convention all keys and values are strings, and the `= value` part can be omitted for a null or empty value.

 Extensions
 ----------